buk7456/Arduino-LoRa-RC-transmitter-and-reciever/mixer.md

 ```

 #### Variable Steering Depending on Throttle Position
-Steering servo in Ch6.Suppose we want full steering when the throttle is closed, reducing to no steering at full throttle, we use a Multiply mix for this.
+Steering servo in Ch6.
+Suppose we want full steering when the throttle is closed, reducing to no steering at full throttle, we use a Multiply mix for this.
 ```txt
 1. Ch6 = 100%yaw * -50%thrt{50 offset}
 ```